 There are many different types of crimes defined under federal law.
 Each federal crime has an associated penalty for defendants who are convicted in court.
 There may be overlapping federal and state crimes for similar types of actions.
 For example, you can be charged with theft at a state or federal level.
-Similarly, the state of South Carolina and the federal government both prohibit the sale of marijuana.
+Similarly, the state of South Carolina, the state of Georgia, and the federal government all prohibit the sale of marijuana.

 Sometimes, a defendant will face a federal charge instead of a state charge.
 This typically occurs when the federal government has been investigating the defendant.
 When the defendant has crossed state lines when allegedly committing a crime, the federal government will often bring charges.
 At Bannon Law Group, LLC, our criminal defense lawyers have represented clients in various criminal cases.
 Some of the most commonly charged federal crimes include the following:

 - Drug trafficking

 - Possession of a weapon by a felon